 - Bake in center of oven until golden and firm, about 15- 20 minutes.
 Transfer to a wire rack to cool completely, at least 1 hour.

-Make Topping:
+Make the Optional Topping:

 - Spread the chopped macadamia nuts and shredded coconut evenly over a sheet pan and bake until lightly golden (about 3-5 minutes).
 Set aside.